 - MA Anthropological Research, University of Manchester 2010

 - BA Comparative Religion & Social Anthropology, University of Manchester 2009

 Teaching and Supervision

-Things that occupy my mind: affect, phenomenology, critical theory, epistemology, dissent, power & morality
+Things that occupy my mind: affect, phenomenology, critical theory, epistemology, community research, dissent, power & morality

 Further profile content

 Deputy Editor-in-Chief of Contention: The Multidisciplinary Journal of Social Protest

 Member of UNHCR's Global Academic Network for the Global Compact on Refugees